na-na-hi/renget/archive/donquijanon.md

 #El changarro de bots by DonQuijAnon

->ATTENTION: MEXIBOTS BATCH 4 DONE.
+>ATTENTION: MEXIBOTS BATCH 5 IS ON. still testing the cards.
+RIP slaude.
 I'm unlisting all my CAI bots and will not be porting them from now on (DEV HATE), you can still use them, just click on the links below.

 My Character hub: https://www.characterhub.org/users/donquijanon Burner for logs, love letters, self cards, death threats, etc: donjuanonwastaken@proton.me TO DO LIST: I will be updating some old cards into v2 format, with new art, alternate greetings, optimized tokens, and expanded if I feel they're lacking.
-Another update: Mexibots batch 5 is on, but I'm still testing the cards.
-RIP slaude.

 [TOC]